-Section 3.13, Station Planning, Land Use, and Development, of the Burbank to Los Angeles Project Section Draft Environmental Impact Report/Environmental Impact Statement (EIR/EIS) analyzes the potential impacts of the No Project Alternative and the HSR Build Alternative, and it describes impact avoidance and minimization features (IAMF) that would avoid, minimize, or reduce these impacts.
+Section 3.13, Station Planning, Land Use, and Development, of the EIR/EIS analyzes the potential impacts of the No Project Alternative and the HSR Build Alternative, and it describes impact avoidance and minimization features (IAMF) that would avoid, minimize, or reduce these impacts.
 Where applicable, mitigation measures are proposed to further reduce, compensate for, or offset impacts of the HSR Build Alternative.
 This section defines the station planning, land use, and development resources within the region and describes the affected environment in the resource study area (RSA).